 It is difficult to predict the risk factors for the heartworm disease but we have managed to draw a few.
 For instance, the environment in which you live could be a contributing factor.
 However, the disease is a potential threat in so many parts of the world, which is why you should always treat your dog.

 However, the availability of wild animals in your area might put your dog at risk.
 This is because mosquitoes might bite a wild animal and later bite your dog.
-It is important to note that heartworms can also be found not only in pets but also wildlife animals.
+It is important to note that heartworms can also be found not only in pets but also in wildlife animals.

 This is another cause of coughing in dogs that can be influenced by various factors.
 However, the cause of laryngeal paralysis has not been well defined although it can be hereditary.
 Some breeds are at more risk of laryngeal paralysis than others.

 Age is also another contributing factor to the disease, which affects the voice box of your dog.
 Breeds that are susceptible to laryngeal paralysis include the Siberian Husky and Dalmatians.
 Untreated infections and neuromuscular diseases also contribute to the paralysis of the larynx.
 Obesity can make your dog’s condition worse.

 When the voice box fails, your pet will have trouble breathing, especially in warm climates.
 This makes it hard for him to bark or perform any vocal activities.